Yuning-J/Transpondancer/README.md

-# Transpdancer
+# Transpondancer

-**Transpdancer** is a tool that automatically generates a textual step-by-step dance guide from any dancing video.
+**Transpondancer** is a tool that automatically generates a textual step-by-step dance guide from any dancing video.

 ## Introduction